formix/damn-simple-xml/README.md

 ## What damn-simple-xml is good for?

-damn-simple-xml does a really good job at deserializing XML data from a formely serialized object from another language like C# or Java.
+*damn-simple-xml* does a really good job at deserializing XML data of a formely serialized object from another language like C#, Java.
 When you read an XML document and it maps direclty into a JavaScript object hierarchy in your mind, then damn-simple-xml is the library you need.